Sharp error bounds for approximate eigenvalues and singular values from subspace methods: Discussion and future directions

 \subsection{Acknowledgment}

+We would like to thank the reviewers for their perceptive comments and suggestions, Andrew Knyazev for bringing several papers to our attention, and Ren-Cang Li for a discussion about how the results compare with~\cite{LiLi}.
+This project was supported by the EPSRC grants EP/Y010086/1 and EP/Y030990/1.
 For the purpose of open access, the author has applied a CC BY public copyright licence to any author accepted manuscript arising from this submission.
-This project was supported by the EPSRC grants EP/Y010086/1 and EP/Y030990/1.